DeanneC24/ProInvestRE/README.md

 #### Prerequisites

-This application has been dockerized for XXX reason.
+This application has been dockerized.
 To run the application locally, please ensure you have docker and docker compose installed on your system.

 #### Setting Environment Variables

 To run the ProInvestRE backend application, you need to set up the required environment variables.
 These variables contain essential configuration details for your application.
-Create a .env file in the project's root directory and add XXX env vars.
+Create a .env file in the project's root directory and add the following environment variables.

 - `NODE_ENV`
 - `ELASTICSEARCH_ADMIN_APIKEY`